 · I choose to let time heal

 The application of gold to the repaired cracks takes time.
 It’s not simple.
 It requires a lot of patience.
 It often feels unfinished and messy.
 And it’s the final part of the process which makes the beauty happen.
-And it’s why suffering makes you stronger than before
+Yes, it’s true.
+Suffering makes you stronger than before!

 Choosing time to heal is the best thing, because it doesn’t have to all make sense today.
 And also, the very worst thing, because you want it to all make sense.
 NOW!

 In all this, even though I knew the tragedy of death, good things happened.
 Very early on, I could empathize with others in their grief in ways most teenagers cannot.
 I listened to those in pain and struggling, and offered comfort.
 Sometimes it was when words were not possible.
 It’s why suffering makes you stronger than before.

 And it’s all because I’ve known suffering and brokenness.
 Much of me is now restored to wholeness, but the process continues.
 I’ve had other traumas along the way which are also being restored.

 Amazingly, like a clay pot repaired using the Japanese technique of kintsugi, the restored version, with gold-edged cracks, is so much better and stronger than the original.

 It’s not what you would first think, but in reality, suffering makes you stronger than before.